andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 In Kubernetes labels are used to work with object or collections of objects.

-Annotations on the otherhand serve as a way to add metadata to objects that is useful outside of Kubernetes.
+Annotations on the other hand serve as a way to add metadata to objects that is useful outside of Kubernetes.
 Similar to labels, they are key-value pairs.
 They also can hold more information and information that is more human readable than labels.

 Some use cases of annotations:
 - Timestamps